Skip to main content

 Popular posts from this blog

-Welcome to the 2024 Slytherin Sock Syndicate Advent Sock Our team is busy getting ready for December and in the meantime we wanted to give you a few bits and pieces.
+Welcome to the 2025 Slytherin Sock Syndicate Advent Sock Our team is busy getting ready for December and our 10th annual sock MKAL While we finish up november we wanted to give you a few bits and pieces.
 Clues aka sections will be released daily here on the Blog from the 1-24th December our team are in different parts of the world so we ask for patience if it takes a little longer to go up, but we're hoping to have them up as early in the day as possible.
 Links will be provided in the sock syndicate's Ravelry thread on each day as well, there is also the best place to ask questions, get help and chat with others.
 The socks can be knit either toe up or cuff down , it's up to you, they also end up long, if you have smaller feet you may decide to stop earlier, it's up to you, there are no hard and fast rules, one of our previous participants made them into fingerless gloves instead, we love the creativity, there is no wrong way to participate in this MKAL.
-We are looking forward to this years fun as we...
+We ...